weareenvoy/tdd-string-calculator/readme.md

 #### Test #7 -- Handling Negative Numbers

+Follow along with the code completely by following the commits in `test/7-handle-negative-numbers`.

 The next requirement on our list is regarding negative numbers, and it adds an extra level of complexity.
 If a negative number is in the string, we need to throw an exception with the message body including the negative number.
 If there are multiple negative numbers, all of them need to be on the exception list.

 Oh boy!
 This definitely adds a level of difficulty here.
 With the current system, a negative number would be used just as is, but now we have to parse for any negative numbers.
 Let’s write the test.